Business in the new era of lease accounting

 In January 2016, the International Accounting Standards Board (IASB) issued IFRS 16, ‘Leases’, creating new rules for lease accounts that have been in effect since 1 January 2019.
-A further draft of Ind AS 116 was also issued, which is likely to come into effect by 1 April 2019.
-These new standards encourage transparency by advocating a single model for lease accounting by the lessee, and require lessors to classify their leases into two types—operating and finance.
-This small change has turned the world of accounting on its head.
+Ind AS 116 lease accounting was also issued, which became applicable for financial reporting on or after 1 April 2019.
+These lease accounting standards encourage transparency by advocating a single model for lease accounting standards by the lessee and require lessors to classify their leases into two types—operating and finance, while in case of lessee a single approach was to be followed.
+This small change had turned the world of accounting on its head.

 And its impact on lessees is hard to miss.
-Under the new standards, a lease has a whole new, much broader definition.
+Under the standards, a lease has a whole new, much broader definition.
 Now it’s all about control and benefit.
-A contract is (or contains) a lease if it allows the lessee to control the use of an identified asset for a period of time and reap the economic benefits of the same.
+A contract is (or contains) a lease if it allows the lessee to control the use of an identified asset for a period and reap the economic benefits of the same.
 This means that the days of lease liabilities being off-balance sheet are gone.
-Now lessees will have to recognise these contracts’ assets on their balance sheets, with the exception of certain short-term or low-value assets.
+Now lessees will have to recognize these contracts’ assets on their balance sheets, with the exception of certain short-term or low-value leases.

 Lessors face a different conundrum in the treatment of a lease.
-In case of operating leases, they continue to recognise the underlying asset.
-However, in finance leases, the lessor derecognises the asset and adjusts the net investment to current requirements—acknowledging any profit or loss when the lease goes into effect.
-The end result?
+In case of operating leases, they continue to recognize the underlying asset.
+However, in finance leases, the lessor derecognizes the asset and adjusts the net investment to current requirements—acknowledging any profit or loss when the lease goes into effect.
+The end results?
 More calculations and larger headaches for the finance department.

 But what does all this mean for your business and your accounts?
-Well, the implementation of the new standards will have a significant impact on the business world, including:
+Well, the implementation of the new lease accounting standards will have a significant impact on the business world, including:

-• changes in contract terms and business practices
+• changes in lease contract terms and business practices

 • change in financial metrics

-• changes in the way an organisation communicates with stakeholders.
+• changes in the way an organization communicates with stakeholders.

 On a more individual level, the standards will affect: